North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 A popular rest stop for many, Cottonwood Creek campground is a great place to have a quick bathroom break, fill up any empty water containers and keep trekking on.
 There are three toilets at this stop.
 When we hiked this, they needed servicing.
 Arm yourself with toilet paper (there was none), perhaps plug your nose and get your business done quickly.

-If you can’t make it to the bathroom, carry a shovel and Leave No Trace.
+If you can’t make it to the bathroom, carry a shovel and start digging.
 WAG bags are becoming more popular, taking a note from the Grand Canyon river boat tours.
 One bag should be enough for the day’s hike - pending any outrageous stomach issues.

-If camping in the Grand Canyon sounds amazing, so do hundreds of others.
+If camping in the Grand Canyon sounds amazing to you, it does to hundreds of others as well.
 You must secure a backcountry permit from the park.
-The permits are timed, sort of (utilize this complicated schedule) and send them via mail.

 Nope, you cannot use the internet on this one!
 For all the details, head to the Grand Canyon Trust’s how to page.

-If you’re doing well on time, consider taking a short detour to Ribbon Falls.
+If you’re doing well on time, take the short detour to Ribbon Falls.
 Located about a mile and half down creek from the Cottonwood Campground, this waterfall oasis has it all: cooling water, wonderfilled views and moss covered mammoth rocks.

 The bridge is no longer there so you’ll need to do fair amount of bushwhacking.
 While not officially marked, Ribbon Falls trail is noticeable from the North Kaibab Trail.
 That said, we did a fair amount of “it’s here right?
 Or is it that trail over there?” hollering at each other.